samuelpadron/samuelpadron/README.md

 #### About me

-- 🔭 I’m currently in my third year of my BSc in Computing Science.
+- 🔭 I’m currently in my fourth year of my BSc in Computing Science.
-- 🌱 I’m currently learning Deep Learning, Reinforcement Learning, Software Verification, and Software Engineering.
+- 🌱 I’m currently learning Data Analysis and Azure AI Fundamentals.
 - 📫 How to reach me: send me an email to spadron05@gmail.com
 - ⚡ Fun fact: I miss the sun :(

 #### Tech Stack
-* Python, C#, JavaScript
+* Python, C#, Java
 * HTML, CSS

 #### Socials